 Q: What is the significance of Mendel's laws?

 A: Mendel's laws provide a foundational understanding of how traits are passed down from parents to offspring.
-They explain how genetic variation arises and how natural selection acts on that variation.
+Here's the thing — they explain how genetic variation arises and how natural selection acts on that variation.
 They are essential for understanding genetics, agriculture, medicine, and evolutionary biology.

 -